10 Effective Ways to Boost Fertility After a Miscarriage

 Are You More Fertile After a Miscarriage?

 Some experts are of the view that a woman may have heightened fertility after a miscarriage when her menstrual cycle gets regulated, while some completely dismiss the notion.
 However, there is no absolute clarity in this regard because different studies reveal wide-ranging results.
-Lack of availability of any conclusive evidence makes it difficult to state with certainty if there is improved fertility following a miscarriage.
+Lack of availability of any conclusive evidence makes it difficult to state with certainty if one is more fertile after miscarriage.

 However, doctors recommend waiting for a couple of months immediately after a miscarriage before considering conception again.
 Ideally, after a miscarriage, it is sensible to let a doctor assess a woman’s physical condition and medical history and accordingly decide if she is medically fit for another pregnancy.
 Every individual’s body is different and can have diverse coping and healing mechanisms.
 Some women may be ready within a few weeks, while some may take more time to heal.